Yarmouth-based company sees smooth sailing, recognized for growth

 “We are seeing that boom where people are shifting from cruises or planes to recreation,” Allen said.

-According to Arnold, commissioned boats normally take 6-8 weeks to finish, but with the number of sales, customers can now expect it wait more that a year as new boat sales.
-He anticipates seing similar success by the end of this year.
+According to Arnold, commissioned boats normally take 6-8 weeks to finish, but with the number of sales, customers can now expect to wait more than a year.
+He anticipates seeing similar success by the end of this year.

 “We commissioned 1,500 boats (last year) between the two marinas,” Arnold said.
 “Our club also saw growth with now 300 members.
 More people were wanting access to that water recreation.”